-Under Indiana Child Labor Laws, employers in the state must stay compliant when hiring employees that are under the age of 18.
+Under Indiana Child Labor Laws, employers in the state must stay compliant when hiring employees under the age of 18.
 More specifically, youth employees in Indiana have certain requirements and restrictions when it comes to hours worked, duties performed, and a few other provisions.
 Here is everything employers need to know regarding Indiana Child Labor Laws.

 Indiana Child Labor Laws are enforced and maintained by the Indiana Youth Employment Division, a division of the Indiana Department of Labor (DOL).